 Following these exclusion steps, we identified 100 papers with extractable data (Fig. 2).
 From these papers we extracted means, variance (standard errors, standard deviations or confidence intervals) and sample sizes.
+We avoided extracting maximum dive durations because maximum dive durations were rarely reported and likely have anaerobic contributions.
 Data presented in figures were extracted using metaDigitise (Pick et al., 2018).
-Studies were excluded when missing summary statistics could not be obtained by contacting authors (N=x).
-The following moderator variables were also extracted from each study: respiration mode (i.e. aerial or bimodal), body mass (g) and magnitude of temperature change (i.e. ΔT).
+Authors were contacted to request missing summary statistics where necessary and if they could not be obtained we excluded these studies (N=x).
+We only included comparisons for treatment groups or field recording when they had three or more animals.

+Effect size calculation

+To test the effect of temperature on the mean and variability in dive duration, we calculated two effect sizes, the log response ratio (lnRR; Hedges, ref) and the log coefficient of variation ratio (lnCVR; ref).
+To assess differences in mean dive duration we used lnRR, which is the natural logarithm of the ratio between mean dive durations between treatments.
+Changes in the variability in dive duration across treatments was quantified using lnCVR, which is the ratio between the coefficients of variation (i.e., SD divided by the mean) for treatments.
+We used lnCVR because we observed strong mean-variance relationships in our data.
+When dive durations were measured at multiple temperatures, we took each pairwise temperature comparison.
+For both effect sizes we always had the colder temperature of a given comparison in the numerator and the hotter temperature in the denominator.
+As such, positive effect sizes indicate that the mean or variance in the colder temperature treatment was larger than the higher temperature treatment.
+Effect sizes were calculated in R (version, ref) using the escalc function in the metafor package (ref).
+For both logged ratios, we specified the control temperature (i.e. lower temperature) as the numerator and the treatment temperature (i.e. warmer temperature) as the denominator, so that negative values indicate a increase in dive duration at the treatment (warmer) temperature, whereas positive values indicate an decrease in dive duration at the treatment temperature.

+Moderators

+We extracted a series of moderator variables from each study that we predicted would affect both the magnitude and direction of effect sizes.
+These included: 1) respiration mode (i.e. aerial or bimodal); 2) body mass (g) and 3) the magnitude of temperature change between treatments (i.e. ΔT) and 4) the average temperature of the two treatments (T_mean).
+Including the temperature difference between treatments, as well as the mean temperature of treatments, was important because we expected that the magnitude of effects would be larger for experimental treatments farther apart in temperature.
+Additionally, effect size and magnitude is expected to depend on the general temperature at which dive performance was measured; if treatments were conducted at high temperatures only smaller differences in dive duration are expected.
 When body mass data were not presented, we obtained body mass estimates for the same species and life-stage from published literature (N=x, supplementary info.)

-Data Analysis

-Effect size calculation

-To test the effect of temperature increases on dive duration, we calculated two effect sizes for each pairwise comparison (e.g. control temperature – treatment temperature); the log response ratio (lnRR; Hedges, ref) and the log coefficient of variation ratio (lnCVR; ref).
-To assess differences in mean dive duration we used lnRR, which is the natural logarithm of the ratio between mean dive durations at control and treatment temperatures.
-To assess differences in dive duration variance we used lnCVR, where the ratio reflects the difference between the coefficients of variation for both control and treatment temperatures.
-Effect sizes were calculated in R (version, ref) using the escal function in the metaphor package (ref).
-For both logged ratios, we specified the control temperature (i.e. lower temperature) as the numerator and the treatment temperature (i.e. warmer temperature) as the denominator, so that negative values indicate a decrease in dive duration at the treatment (warmer) temperature, whereas positive values indicate an increase in dive duration at the treatment temperature.

 Meta-analysis